 Subjects

 Forty-three adult (age: mean = 9.0, range = 8.2-10.4 years, estimated by dentition), female cynomolgus macaques (Macaca fascicularis), were obtained (Shin Nippon Biomedical Laboratories, USA SRC, Alice, TX) and housed at the Wake Forest School of Medicine Primate Center (Winston-Salem, NC) (Shively et al., 2019).
 Briefly, the monkeys were socially housed in groups of 3-4 and consumed standard monkey chow (Table 1) during an eight-month baseline phase, after which pens were assigned to receive either the Western (5 groups, n = 21) or Mediterranean (6 groups, n = 22) diet, balanced on pretreatment characteristics that reflected overall health, including body weight, body mass index, circulating basal cortisol, total plasma concentrations, and plasma triglyceride concentrations (Shively et al., 2019).
-Two monkeys did not tolerate the experimental diet, and were switched to standard monkey chow, three animals died during the course of the study, and three samples were removed for insufficient CD14 purification (see “Removal of Batch Effects” below), resulting in a final sample size of 35 animals (Western n = 20, Mediterranean n = 15).
+Two monkeys did not tolerate the experimental diet, and were switched to standard monkey chow, three animals died during the course of the study (discussed in (Frye et al., 2020)), and three samples were removed for insufficient CD14 purification (see “Removal of Batch Effects” below), resulting in a final sample size of 35 animals (Western n = 20, Mediterranean n = 15).
 All animal manipulations were performed according to the guidelines of state and federal laws, the US Department of Health and Human Services, and the Animal Care and Use Committee of Wake Forest School of Medicine.

 Experimental Diets